 (a) to repay to the person under section 127 any amount for the forfeited shares concerned; or

-(b) in respect of a deposit held by the co-operative, or debentures allotted or issued to the person, or co-operative capital units issued under section 127 for the forfeited shares concerned, except a liability to pay interest that is payable but unpaid.
+(b) in respect of a deposit held by the co-operative, or debentures allotted or issued to the person, or CCUs issued under section 127 for the forfeited shares concerned, except a liability to pay interest that is payable but unpaid.

 (2) If an amount has been repaid to a person under section 127 or 129, the amount repaid is to be set off against any entitlement of the person under section 132 for the forfeited shares concerned.